Folk Catholicism: Italy

 Events that contributed to the formation of popular Italian Catholicism include the Counter-Reformation, the Council of Trent, and then the social and civil commitment of the Catholic movement between the nineteenth and twentieth centuries.

-Among the most popular saints and patrons in Italy are San Pio (Padre Pio), Saint Anthony of Padua, Saint Francis of Assisi (San Francesco), Santa Rita of Cascia, St. Joseph, St. Michael, Mother Teresa, Saint Clare of Assisi, Saint Rosalia, Januarius, St. Agatha, St. Ambrose, and St. Catherine of Siena.
-Simon of Trent is also amongst popular figures of italian folk catholicism.
+Among the most popular saints and patrons in Italy are San Pio (Padre Pio), Saint Anthony of Padua, Saint Francis of Assisi (San Francesco), Santa Rita of Cascia, Saint Joseph, Saint Michael, Mother Teresa, Saint Clare of Assisi, Saint Rosalia, Januarius, Saint Agatha, Saint Ambrose, and Saint Catherine of Siena.
+Simon of Trent is also amongst popular figures of Italian folk Catholicism.